 If you are having difficulty in a humanities or social science course, you may be eligible to request a private tutor, someone to work with you every week to discuss the readings, lectures, and homework assignments.

 Note: Students who need tutoring for an Economics course should contact the Science & Quantitative Reasoning Tutoring Program.

 - To be eligible for a tutor, you must be earning or likely to earn a grade of “C” or below in the course.

 - Students may be awarded 10 hours of tutoring for the term.

 - Tutors are typically undergraduates (sometimes graduate students) who major in the same department or discipline as the course.

 - Tutors must normally be requested within the first seven weeks of the term (by midterm).

-If you think you meet these criteria, you should see your residential college dean to request a tutor.
-For more information, you can also download the tutoring request form.
+If you think you meet these criteria, download the tutoring request form listed below.
 Note that you will need a signature from your professor or teaching fellow to confirm that you are in academic difficulty.